 If you purchase an XGA projector, you’ll get a resolution of 1,024 pixels wide and 768 pixels high.
 If you want a better resolution, go for more pixels.
 Consider more pixels if you’re teaching lessons that require detailed image displays, such as science or mathematics.
 You should also consider your source content, as some content is only compatible with higher resolutions.

 - [ Native 1080P Full HD Resolution ] - Enjoy crystal-clear visuals with HAPPRUN H1's native 1920x1080 resolution, delivering sharper, brighter, and more vibrant images for an immersive viewing experience.
-This 1080p projector is perfect for creating a stunning home theater or bedroom projector set up
+This 1080p projector is perfect for creating a stunning home theater or bedroom projector setup

 - [ Bluetooth 5.1 Technology ] - Connect your Bluetooth projector to Bluetooth speakers for a richer, more powerful sound experience, or pair with headphones for private, immersive viewing without disturbing others.
 Perfect for both shared movie nights and personal entertainment, this smart projector is also a great Bluetooth projector for iPhone users